 - Nifty features here and there as I figure out new ways to make people’s lives easier.

-If you have any questions, feel free to ask them on reddit where this will be cross-posted, or on #haskell (my nick is jared-w), or feel free to stalk my facebook and send super creepy messages at 3am (maybe don’t do that).
+If you have any questions, feel free to ask them on reddit where this will be cross-posted, or on #haskell (my nick is hazel-w), or feel free to stalk my facebook and send super creepy messages at 3am (maybe don’t do that).